 Does insurance cover clear aligner treatment?

 Getting insurance coverage for orthodontics depends entirely on your provider and plan.
-SmileDirectClub, for example, has partnerships with UnitedHealthCare, Aetna, Anthem, MetLife, Capital, Dominion National, and Empire to provide coverage on certain plans.
+Byte, for example, has partnerships with Aetna, Anthem, Humana, and Guardian to provide coverage on certain plans.
 But having orthodontic benefits doesn’t automatically mean you’ll receive coverage.
 You should check with your insurance provider to find out for sure.

 How do I get started with home aligners?